onnx/onnx/README.md

 python setup.py install
 ```

+You can run the commands above in a virtual environment such as virtualenv if you are not logged in as root.

 Note: When installing in a non-Anaconda environment, make sure to install the Protobuf compiler before running the pip installation of onnx.
 For example, on Ubuntu:

 ```